-We may be called The Harbour City but let’s be real guys, you’re all really here for the beaches.
+We may be called the Harbour City but let’s be real guys, you’re all really here for the beaches.
 Sydney is known for them.
-Hell, she’s one of the best beach-filled cities and yes, we are more than a little bias.
-But if you’re a local, visiting or just need some serious beach porn in your life this afternoon, you’ve come to the right place.
+Hell, she’s one of the best beach-filled cities and yes, we are more than a little biased.
+But if you’re a local, visiting, or just need some serious beach porn in your life this afternoon, you’ve come to the right place.

 Here are all the best beaches in Sydney—famous, secret, hidden, or harbour beach, these are the very best.
 Consider this your Sydney beaches to-do list.